Marceloasf/java-certification/src/ocp/chapter/fourteen/c14-notes.md

     System.out.println(queue.peek()); // null

 > **Note:** Some queues are limited in size, which would cause offering an element to the queue to fail, but this type of scenario is not present in the exam.

+### Using the *Map* Interface

+Map is used when we need to identify values by a key.
+For example, a contact list on your phone, you will look up for the contact by its name rather than its phone number.
+There are some different map implementations, you don't need to know all their names, but you need to know that a TreeMap is sorted.
+The main thing that all Map classes have in common is that they all have keys and values.
+Beyond that, they each can offer different functionalities.

+Just like *List* and *Set*, there is a helper method to create a Map in one line.
+But you need to pass the values in **pairs of keys and values**.
+For example:

+    Map.of("key1", "value1", "key2", "value2", ...);

+Unlike the other interfaces, this is not ideal to use, because it can lead to mistakes like miscounting the keys and values and leaving some value out.
+This kind of code would compile but throw an error at runtime.
+But there is a better way to create a Map, which allows you to supply key and value pairs, following is a exemple:

+    Map.ofEntries(
+        Map.entry("key1", "value1"),
+        Map.entry("key2", "value2"));

+On this case, if we leave out a parameter, the `entry()` method will not compile.
+The `Map.copyOf(map)` method works just like the previous interfaces methods.